 If you’re in the right place at the right time, you might witness the ‘Bajiajaing’.
 It’s roughly translated as the ‘Eight Generals performance parade’.

-In fact, the Eight Generals are the spiritual guardians that ward off, nab, and punish evil spirits.
+The Eight Generals are the spiritual guardians that ward off, nab, and punish evil spirits.

 They portray troupes of young people with colorful costumes and makeup to depict specific generals.